Ignore the billionaires - diversity, equity and inclusion are good for investors

 There are plenty of studies – including from Pereptual’s Regnan sustainable investing business – suggesting DEI can drive business outperformance.

-2021 study from sustainable investing leader Regnan found that DEI – and especially equity and inclusion – can drive business outperformance.
+A 2021 study from sustainable investing leader Regnan found that DEI – and especially equity and inclusion – can drive business outperformance.

-series of McKinsey & Company reports found “not only that the [DEI] business case remains robust but also that the relationship between diversity on executive teams and the likelihood of financial outperformance has strengthened over time”.
+A series of McKinsey & Company reports found “not only that the [DEI] business case remains robust but also that the relationship between diversity on executive teams and the likelihood of financial outperformance has strengthened over time”.

 Yet Regnan also found many businesses think about diversity and inclusion in a flawed way.
 For example, DEI policies often focus on the needs of minority groups, while majorities are not always adequately considered.